affifrusli/ChatbotPrototype/readme.md

 1. Ensure that you have installed the required dependencies.

+2. Personal OpenAI API Key was used in the .env files

 2. Run the `main.py` file using the Streamlit CLI.
 Execute the following command:
    ```
    streamlit run app.py